 When Seth had lived 105 years, he fathered Enosh.
 Seth lived after he fathered Enosh 807 years and had other sons and daughters.
-Thus all the days of Seth were 912 years, and he died (Gen. 5:4–8).
+Thus all the days of Seth were 912 years, and he died.
+(Gen. 5:4–8)

-I’m going to go out and a limb and guess that these aren’t on your short list of favorite verses.
+I’m going to go out on a limb and guess that these aren’t on your short list of favorite verses.
 I doubt you’ve picked them as the lock screen for your phone or pinned them on Pinterest.
 Most of us tend to go in hyper-skim mode when we come to the genealogies in Scripture.
 These sections, often laden with “begets” (as in so-and-so begat so-and-so who begat so-and-so, etc.) can feel irrelevant or at the very least a little boring, right?
 Yet the promise we find in Scripture is this:

 This means that from the first letter of Genesis to the last period in Revelation, every single word is inspired and useful, including the genealogies.
 Just in case that feels like you’ve just been assigned to read a history textbook, here are four other reasons to pay attention to genealogies in the Bible.